Caparezza: Orbit Orbit

+Caparezza detailed that in Orbit Orbit he "tried to close a circle that start with Prisoner [709] and continued into Exuvia, so, prisoner and escape.
+Now I am at the chapter on freedom."
+He stated that his hearing problems continued and where music did not, comics had helped him channel energy.
+During this appearance, he stated he drew inspiration for the album from Giorgio Moroder, Kraftwerk, and The Rockets, all artists he was interested in as a child.
+In a separate interview he talked about including sounds from science fiction movies.

 Band members and collaborations

 Michele sings together with Diego Perrone, who replaced Stefano Ciannamea (the creator, and now administrator of Caparezza's official web site).
 Diego Perrone is also the lead singer in the band Medusa.
 Caparezza was also a member of Sunny Cola Connection, a group who sings in the Salento dialect.
 He has also worked with many other musicians, like the Italian rappers Puni, Piotta, 99 Posse ("Tarantelle pé campà") and Mondo Marcio and with pop musician Roy Paci & Aretuska, and with Medusa.

 Caparezza's band includes Rino Corrieri (drums), Gaetano Camporeale (keyboards), Giovanni Astorino (bass) and Alfredo Ferrero (guitar).

 Style and influences

 According to Jason Birchmeier, Caparezza's music features "an uncanny style of beats that defy much of the precedent established by [American hip hop]".
 Mariano Prunes describes Caparezza as "[defying] classification with his fascinating cross-contamination of styles".
 Caparezza's music incorporates breakbeats and live instrumentation, encompassing influence from American West Coast and East Coast hip hop, europop, heavy metal and reggae.
 Birchmeier says that Caparezza's beats "draw their sounds from everywhere" and "it's [his] experimental approach to beat-making, [and] mastery of the Italian dialect, [which makes his music] so stunning."
 According to Prunes, Caparezza's sound is rooted in the music of Frank Zappa and Black Sabbath, rather than Tupac Shakur.

 Caparezza's lyrics focus on subjects such as personal honesty and the hypocrisy of the music industry.
 Caparezza's live performances incorporate theatrical costumes, comedy sketches and monologues, projected videos, props, and actors.
 Caparezza is backed by a rock band, rather than a DJ.